nickolaus65/RasberryPi4_and_Pixhawk/README.md

   <code>$ lsusb
 </code></pre>
 <p>
-  The device ID is important to the next step (the ID number is likely to change);
+  The device ID is important for the next step (the ID number is likely to change);
 </p>

 <h3>